|

 Louis lived like a seventeenth century combination of JFK and Michael Jackson.
 From his bed here he held court as part of his daily rituals.

+Dominating the inside of the palace is the Hall of Mirrors.
+Mirror was as precious as diamond when these were made.
+Here many a banquet was held with dancers glittering in reflected candlelight.
 The French made the Germans sign the Treaty of Versailles here to end the 'War to End all Wars' (WWI).
 60,000 visitors stream through the palace every day.
 We got separated here and it took us an hour to find each other again.

 Opulence and artwork are everywhere.
 If a spot's not decorated, it's only because leaving it plain shows off some nearby object d'art better.
 The ceilings are covered with heavenly scenes from Greek mythology.

-On our national scale map we can see the lake in the background as a tiny cross.
 Only three hundred fountains remain, but in Louis' day, there were fifteen hundred.

 And lurking in the lake waters are giant goldfish (coy) who have learned to beg for food from the world of air.
 Remind you of anything?